-In Skyrim; the High Elven Thalmor have banned the worship of Talos in conquered nations because they find it absurd that a mortal man can become a god, despite that Martin turned into Talos' avatar at the end of Oblivion to stop Mehrunes Dagon.
-This is actually a cover story for the Thalmor's true desires, they know Talos exists, they also believe that he's a Barrier Maiden holding the mortal plain together, if he stops being worshiped, his power will fade and the world will end, which is exactly what the Thalmor want.
+In Skyrim; the High Elven Thalmor have banned the worship of Talos in conquered nations because they find it absurd that a mortal man can become a god, despite that Martin turned into Akatosh's avatar at the end of Oblivion to stop Mehrunes Dagon.
+This is actually a cover story for the Thalmor's true desires, they know Talos exists, they also believe that he's a Barrier Maiden holding the mortal plane together, if he stops being worshiped, his power will fade and the world will end, which is exactly what the Thalmor want.

-It is heavily implied that people like Ilse God-Hater and Ulene Hlervu are not proper examples of this — they only deny the idea of worshipping the Nine Divines, while acknowledging the existence of the Daedra Lords.
+It is heavily implied that people like Ilse God-Hater and Ulene Hlervu are not proper examples of this — they only deny the idea of worshipping the Nine Divines, who created the planet, while acknowledging the existence of the Daedra Lords.
 Basically every example of the Divines influencing the world are either ambiguous, a matter of legend, very personal incidents that only happens to special people (like Elder Scrolls protagonists), or a combination, while the Daedra Lords influencing the world is a matter of historical record.

 The plot for the tenth Touhou game, Mountain of Faith, involves a god attempting to collect the faith of everyone in Gensokyo because she believed the dwindling faith its inhabitants had in its deities would cause massive chaos (that said faith would be an enormous boost to her power was apparently just a bonus).
 Considering gods in Gensokyo not only have human-like forms but regularly chat with humans and youkai alike (or pelt them with danmaku, whichever seems more fun), either its inhabitants are this trope or don't find it necessary to have faith in beings that are readily defeated by a Cute Witch and a Miko or are Nay-Theist.